-It is important to think about the necessity of the changes, what impact will they have on my audience, if any, and is that outcome worth the extra cost of retranslation, perhaps multiplied several times if translating to more than one language.
+It is important to think about the necessity of the changes, what impact they will have on my audience, if any, and whether that outcome is worth the extra cost of retranslation, perhaps multiplied several times if translating to more than one language.

 Bottom Line: Try not to wordsmith.

 In large organizations often, the translation effort is dispersed by division or department.
 Centralizing your efforts to use only one translation supplier can save you a lot of cost and time, not to mention having a great impact on consistency and quality.

 By utilizing one supplier, you will be able to maintain a very solid TM.
 And no matter which department has a project, they all can benefit from the translation memory already built.
 This will lead to cost savings and maintain consistency across all products and documents.

 The TM your provider has built from your translations is also your property!
 If you decide to switch translation providers, you can ask for your TM and give it to your next supplier to receive discounts and maintain consistency in your terminology even when working with a new team.

 Bottom Line: Choosing one trusted provider is your best bet!

 4. Is your workflow efficient?